SAKSHIC/contactbookmanager/README.md

 This is a example of Python Flask's usage as a "Contact Book Manager" using MongoDB as Database Management System.
 We are using PyMongo as database connector.

+Few examples for CRUD using REST API -